laminas/laminas-feed/docs/book/writer.md

 `setDateModified()` | Sets the date on which this feed was last modified.
 The expected parameter may be a UNIX timestamp or a `DateTime` object.
 `setLastBuildDate()` | Sets the date on which this feed was last build.
 The expected parameter may be a UNIX timestamp or a `DateTime` object.
 This will only be rendered for RSS 2.0 feeds, and is automatically rendered as the current date by default when not explicitly set.
 `setLanguage()` | Sets the language of the feed.
 This will be omitted unless set.
 `setGenerator()` | Allows the setting of a generator.
 The parameter should be an array containing the keys "name", "version", and "uri".
-If omitted a default generator will be added referencing `Zend\Feed\Writer`, the current zend-version version, and the Framework's URI.
+If omitted a default generator will be added referencing `Laminas\Feed\Writer`, the current zend-version version, and the Framework's URI.
 `setCopyright()` | Sets a copyright notice associated with the feed.
 `addHubs()` | Accepts an array of Pubsubhubbub Hub Endpoints to be rendered in the feed as Atom links so that PuSH Subscribers may subscribe to your feed.
 Note that you must implement a Pubsubhubbub Publisher in order for real-time updates to be enabled.
-A Publisher may be implemented using `Zend\Feed\Pubsubhubbub\Publisher`.
+A Publisher may be implemented using `Laminas\Feed\Pubsubhubbub\Publisher`.
 The method `addHub()` allows adding a single hub at a time.
 `addCategories()` | Accepts an array of categories for rendering, where each element is itself an array whose possible keys include "term", "label", and "scheme".
 The "term" is a typically a category name suitable for inclusion in a URI.
 The "label" may be a human readable category name supporting special characters (it is HTML encoded during rendering) and is a required key.
 The "scheme" (called the domain in RSS) is optional, but must be a valid URI.
 The method `addCategory()` allows adding a single category at a time.
 `setImage()` | Accepts an array of image metadata for an RSS image or Atom logo.
 Atom 1.0 only requires a URI.
 RSS 2.0 requires a URI, HTML link, and an image title.
 RSS 2.0 optionally may send a width, height, and image description.
 To provide these, use an array argument with the following keys: "uri", "link", "title", "description", "height", and "width".
 The RSS 2.0 HTML link should point to the feed source's HTML page.
-`createEntry()` | Returns a new instance of `Zend\Feed\Writer\Entry`.
+`createEntry()` | Returns a new instance of `Laminas\Feed\Writer\Entry`.
 This is the Entry data container.
 New entries are not automatically assigned to the current feed, so you must explicitly call `addEntry()` to add the entry for rendering.
-`addEntry()` | Adds an instance of `Zend\Feed\Writer\Entry` to the current feed container for rendering.
+`addEntry()` | Adds an instance of `Laminas\Feed\Writer\Entry` to the current feed container for rendering.
-`createTombstone()` | Returns a new instance of `Zend\Feed\Writer\Deleted`.
+`createTombstone()` | Returns a new instance of `Laminas\Feed\Writer\Deleted`.
 This is the Atom 2.0 Tombstone data container.
 New entries are not automatically assigned to the current feed, so you must explicitly call `addTombstone()` to add the deleted entry for rendering.
-`addTombstone()` | Adds an instance of `Zend\Feed\Writer\Deleted` to the current feed container for rendering.
+`addTombstone()` | Adds an instance of `Laminas\Feed\Writer\Deleted` to the current feed container for rendering.
 `removeEntry()` | Accepts a parameter indicating an array index of the entry to remove from the feed.
 `export()` | Exports the entire data hierarchy to an XML feed.
 The method has two parameters.
 The first is the feed type, one of "atom" or "rss".
 The second is an optional boolean to set indicating whether or not Exceptions are thrown.
 The default is `TRUE`.